-Furthermore, in-depth interviews with research informants also found that the storage of Look Alike Sound Alike (LASA) drugs was still poorly organized.
+Furthermore, in-depth interviews with research informants also found that the storage of Like similar to Sound Alike (LASA) drugs was still poorly organized.
 The Outpatient Pharmacy Installation at X Kendal Hospital uses an alphabetic storage system so that LASA drug storage is still close together, causing medication errors when the staff is not careful.
 This is exacerbated by the fact that drug labeling classified as LASA has not been carried out optimally.
 The following is evidence of one informant's statement:

 "...the method of storing alphabets is to keep the LASA separated, ME is often because of the LASA, now LASA/HIGH ALERT labeling is not maximized, some are good, some are not good.
 So the preparation is often ME..."
-(Triangulation informant 2, Head of Pharmacy Installation)
+(Triangulation 1 informant, Outpatient Pharmacy Installation Coordinator)